Peña Flamenca de Londres

 Flamenco at the Peña

 Visiting flamenco artists from Spain in the past who have performed at the peña have included major names, including celebrity flamenco singer Miguel Poveda, who performed with the renowned guitarist Chicuelo.
-Major guitarists we have featured include Águstin Carbonell ‘El Bola’, who is the nephew of the great flamenco guitarist Sabicas and the UK based guitarist Juan Martín.
+Major guitarists we have featured include Águstin Carbonell ‘El Bola’, the nephew of the great flamenco guitarist Sabicas.
+As well as our President guitarist Paco Peña, we have hosted UK-based guitarist Juan Martín.
+We were recently honoured to host Pepe del Morao, grandson of the great Manuel del Morao and nephew of the late great Moraito Chico.
+Up-and-coming guitar star José Almarcha has been very popular at the Peña, visiting twice with his partner, superb dancer Lucía Ruibal.
 From Granada we have featured guitarists Emilio Maya and Manuel Carvajal and well as Marcial Heredia, with his sister, the singer Chonchi Heredia.
-We often partner with Flamenco Express who has brought great singers to the Peña, such as Antonio ‘El Pola’.
-Notable dancers who have performed at the Peña include Sara Sánchez, Ángela Granados, Titi Flores, David Romero, Ana María Blanco, Álvaro Guarnido, Victor Fernández, Juan Polvillo and Manuel Liñan (with Group Maya) and Ana Cali (also part of Group Maya).
+We often partnered with Flamenco Express who has brought great singers to the Peña, such as Antonio ‘El Pola’.
+The highly respected Sevillian tablao flamenco singer Natalia Marín recently sang at the Peña.
+We have had very notable dancers at the Peña including Sara Sánchez, Ángela Granados, Titi Flores, David Romero, Ana María Blanco, Álvaro Guarnido, Victor Fernández, Juan Polvillo, Rebeca Ortega and with Group Maya years ago we hosted Manuel Liñan and Ana Cali before they became famous!

 We also have great flamenco artists resident here in the UK who are regulars at the peña, including dancers such as Jesús Olmedo, Felipe de Algeciras, Carmela Romero, Lola Rueda, Anita la Maltesa, Ángela Alonso, Natalia García Huidobro, Noelia Valdés, Carlos Otero, Lola Rueda, Sam Quy, Lourdes Fernández, Talia Cohen and many more.
-Regular guitarists include Angus Cruickshank, Mario Basilisco, Ramón Ruíz, Tito Heredia, Jorge Bravo, Jingle, Adrián Solá and Tony el Despeinao.
-Our regular singers include Jasmin Villalobos, Abraham, Leo Power, Manuel de la Malena, Manuel de Cádiz, Fernando de Tottenham, Javier Macías, Ulises, Lola Rueda, Julio López, Carlos Lobo and Olayo Jiménez.
-Sometimes we feature world music and jazz-flamenco artists, with guests such as singers Yasmin Levy, Jacqui Dankworth, the guitarist Zayn Mohammed and the jazz pianist Johnny Crawford.
+Regular guitarists include Angus Cruickshank, Mario Basilisco, Ramón Ruíz, Tito Heredia, Jorge Bravo, Jingle, Adrián Solá and Tony Tonks.
+Great percussionist include Demi García Sabat and Pablo Domínguez.
+Our regular singers include Jasmin Villalobos, Abraham, Leo Power, Manuel de la Malena, Manuel de Cádiz, Fernando de Tottenham, Javier Macías, Ulises Díaz, Lola Rueda, Julio López, Carlos Lobo and Olayo Jiménez.